Busta117/SBPickerSelector/README.md

 SBPickerSelector
 ================

-easy framework to setup pickers in your iOS project, easy picker manager.
+easy framework to setup pickers in your iOS project, easy picker manager, now with swift compatibility

 you can see how to works in the example project the file named <b>"SBViewController"</b> in the method <b>showPicker:</b>